Cazgem/twitch-cpr/README.md

 - Next to your chatbot/applicaiton name, click "Manage"
 - Copy the text inside Client ID

+Getting Reward IDs:
+Option 1) Visit https://polyphony.me, login with your Twitch Account, and navigate to https://polyphony.me/twitch/rewards.
-Then run the `twitchCPR.list` function (details below) to get your individual reward IDs.
+Option 2) Run the `twitchCPR.list` function (details below) to get your individual reward IDs in the console.

 ## Implementation